Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 I resubmitted the previous submission again and it didn't rank as well as before, but I went with it anyway and finally ended up at rank 216/1'984.

-## Wrapping it up
+## Wrapping It Up

 All in all, this contest has been amazing, as usual, and I feel like the CG team are getting better at this after each contest.

-### The league system
+### The League System

-The league system is something that I personally find really nice, because it makes leaderboard climbing much more fun.
+The league system is something that I personally find really exciting, because it makes leaderboard climbing so much more fun.
 However, it would be nice to be able to play against people outside of your league, as long as the rules are the same, such as the gold and legend leagues.

-### Contests are great for learning
+### Contests Are Great For Learning

 I'm really thankful that CG hosts these contests since there is so much to learn!